mahmoudsajjadi/Minesweeper/README.md

 uncover_selected_cell
 - Sets uncovered to true
 - If cell is mine: calls show_mine, else set cell text to the number of surrounding mines
+- Updates the button's text with the number of surrounding mines
+- If surrounding mine count is zero: uncovers the surrounding cells

 get_surrounding_cells
 - creates a list of the cells around the selected cell in 3x3 grid